All Episodes

 That'd be funny.

-Because instead of the human going out and shopping for, well, in my case, avocados, I'm gonna send my robot to go out and shop for avocados.
+And as that happens, you're going to see fewer and fewer humans because instead of the human going out and shopping for, well, in my case, avocados, I'm going to send my robot to go out and shop for avocados.

-But there'll probably be like sophisticated robot kidnapping companies that use um like tasers to deactivate robots and then drag them into a van and drive off.
+But there'll probably be like sophisticated robot kidnapping companies that use like tasers to deactivate robots and then drag them into a van and drive off.

-Yeah, that's a whole nother conversation.
+Yeah, that's a whole other conversation.

-But imagine somebody who had these robots, you know, and in bad faith, they wanted them to harm people.
+I'm not going to get into that right now, but imagine somebody who had these robots, you know, and in bad faith, they wanted them to harm people.

 Well, if there's robots just walking around society all the time, there's a lot of opportunities for that.

-But just the fact that you're gonna see a lot of robots out in society doing things, and uh sooner or later you're gonna see a robot driving a Tesla.
+But just the fact that you're going to see a lot of robots out in society doing things.

 You can like, which one of those is on full self-driving?